Man Ray: First artistic endeavors

 Man Ray displayed artistic and mechanical abilities during childhood.
 His education at Brooklyn's Boys' High School from 1904 to 1909 provided him with solid grounding in drafting and other basic art techniques.
-While he attended school, he educated himself with frequent visits to the local art museums, where he studied the works of the Old Masters.
+While he attended school, he educated himself with frequent visits to local art museums.
 After his graduation, Ray was offered a scholarship to study architecture but chose to pursue a career as an artist.
-Man Ray's parents were disappointed by their son's decision to pursue art, but they agreed to rearrange the family's modest living quarters so that Ray's room could be his studio.
+Man Ray's parents were disappointed by his decision to pursue art, but they agreed to rearrange the family's modest living quarters so that Ray's room could be his studio.
 The artist remained in the family home over the next four years.
 During this time, he worked steadily towards becoming a professional painter.
 Man Ray earned money as a commercial artist and was a technical illustrator at several Manhattan companies.